 Azure AD with Microsoft Graph is a service accessed from the Microsoft Azure Portal, where it has to be enabled and configured.

 In the Azure AD Synchronization properties panel to the right, in the General tab, if you have already set up an Azure AD connection, the Azure AD server is already in the Authentication Server field.
-Otherwise, click Add new, set up an Azure AD connection, and then click Save.
+Otherwise, click Add new and set up an Azure AD connection.

 In the Groups tab, you can select what Active Directory groups you want to remove from synchronization using the Ignore groups and Ignore groups containing string fields.